VladaDanilova/datalore/README.md

 # Files structure
 This project contains next directories:
 api - contains api tests, config - contains configuration for all tests, ui - contains ui tests and pageObjects.
-The most part of configuration data is located in application.properties under resources. **You will also need to add sensitive.properties with personal data for authentication tests.**
+The most part of configuration data is located in application.properties under resources.
+**You will also need to add sensitive.properties with personal data for authentication tests.**
+Some test data is located under src/test/resources/com/datalore/qa/ui

 # How else might I have done things?
 Tests can be paralleled by using JUnit configuration or Selenium Grid cloud.